BASIC OBEDIENCE TRAINING

 The Basic Sit

 Using tasty treats improves the attitude of most dogs during training.
 They are anticipating a reward for doing something correctly.
 The food you use should be tastier than the treats or food your dog normally gets.
+Use a variety of treats from day-to-day, such as Rollover™, Trixie® Treats or Dogit® treats.

 To teach your dog to sit, use a treat (raisin size) to lure him into the sit position.
 The position of your hand in relation to your dog’s nose is very important.
 Hold the treat an inch or less above your dog’s nose.
 Slowly make an arc with your treat hand from your dog’s nose toward the tail.
 Remember, do this slowly.
 Your dog should follow the treat with his nose.
 If he isn’t following the treat, you are holding it too high.
 Lower the treat and try again.
 As he starts to sit, give the command, “sit.”
 When his rear hits the ground, immediately feed and praise.
 Later, when he knows the command fairly well, his treat can be replaced with praise.
 Don’t talk too much.
 Stating clearly the command “sit” is enough.